Housing Stability Evaluation Incubator

 - Feasible opportunity for a randomized evaluation.
 Are the organization’s/agency’s executive leadership and staff supportive of conducting a randomized evaluation?
 Are there any practical, ethical, or political concerns about incorporating some element of randomization into the program’s implementation?
 What is the number of people who would be eligible for the program and the number of available spots available, and over what timeframe?

-On February 10, 2020 at 2 p.m.
-ET, J-PAL North America will host an informational webinar that will provide more details about the opportunity and putting together a successful application.
-Register here.
+On February 10, 2020, J-PAL North America hosted an informational webinar to provide more details about the opportunity and putting together a successful application.
+The recording of the webinar may be found here.

 If you would like to receive updates from the Housing Stability Evaluation Incubator, including updates on application deadlines, please sign up for J-PAL North America’s homelessness mailing list.